 Cut some baking parchment into squares (big enough to fit on your baking tray).
-Roll your dough out on the floured baking paper (5 mm to 1 cm thick, but I think thinner is better) about 2cm apart.
-Lift excess dough up from around your biscuits and chuck back in the fridge.
+Roll your dough out on floured baking parchment (5 mm to 1 cm thick, but I think thinner is better) about 2cm apart.
+Lift the excess dough up from around your biscuits and chuck it back in the fridge.

-Now transfer your baking parchment (and therefore your cookies) onto your baking trays.
+Now transfer your baking parchment and your cookies onto baking trays.
 Pop in the oven for 6 – 8 minutes.
 You want to watch out that the edges of the cookies just start turning brown.
 If you leave them in longer than that, they will start to burn.

 Transfer your baking parchment onto another surface and load your trays with the next batch of cookies.

-Hmmmmm.
-But even more hmmmm if you use one of the following icings.
+But even more Hmmmm if you use one of the following icings.
 Both will dry rock hard if given enough time (again, probably overnight).

 Sugar Cookie Glaze